Get Started By Contacting us!

 Due to its durability and heat resistance, asbestos tiles are commonly used in building materials in VarCounty County.

 Asbestos remains in many homes built before the 1980s, including insulation, textured roofs, drywall, and flooring.
 Asbestos-containing materials are now prohibited in Plainedge and NY due to the severe health risks they pose.

 What should you do if you suspect there is asbestos in your tiles?
 NY’s asbestos tile removal team will help you detect and remove asbestos tile from your walls and flooring if you suspect they contain it.

-This is very important if you're planning a renovation that may cause damage to your home's walls, ceiling, and flooring, as distressing asbestos ceiling tiles and flooring can result in asbestos-containing dust, which is dangerous to breathe.
+A renovation that may cause damage to your home’s walls, ceiling, and flooring should take this into consideration.
+Distressing asbestos ceiling tiles and flooring can result in asbestos-containing dust, which is dangerous to breathe.

 Let’s discuss how to identify the asbestos problems in your home and what to do when you think you have asbestos in your home.

-Most Nassau County homeowners know that finding asbestos in their homes is generally undesirable.
-However, what is asbestos?
+Nassau County homeowners know that asbestos is generally unwelcome in their homes.
+Asbestos, however, what is it?
 Where is asbestos found?
 How do we identify it, and what do you do if you find it in your environment?